Darkbblue/generic-diffusion-feature/README.md

 It's very simple: just extract some internal activations from a diffusion model, and then use these 2D features to replace image inputs of any discriminative model.

 There have been quite many diffusion feature studies.
 But we notice that almost all of them experiment with Stable Diffusion v1.4, v1.5, v2.0, and v2.1 models.
 These models all share the same architecture and are really outdated today.
-So we wonder if a new model with a different architecture, such as Stable Diffusion XL, can bring better performance?
+So we wonder if a newer model with a different architecture, such as Stable Diffusion XL, can bring better performance?
 The result is not good. **Although the model becomes stronger, the performance even drops a lot.**
 ![](figures/intro_performance.jpg)
 ![](figures/intro_activation.jpg)

 Starting with this key observation, we discover that previous studies have only considered a limited part of all activations as feature candidates.
 This is why the conventional practice of feature extraction struggles to extend to new models.
 We further study the properties of these neglected activations and eventually arrive at a more thorough understanding of diffusion feature extraction.
-**Now, we are finally able to actually make the stronger Stable Diffusion XL model outperform its opponent.**
+**Now, we are finally able to make the stronger Stable Diffusion XL model actually outperform its opponent.**

 For more details, please check out our paper!

-## Why you should choose this codebase as baseline
+## Why you should choose this codebase as your baseline
-- This codebase can be installed as a package and directly called in your project.
+- **Direct integration into your project!** This codebase can be installed as a package and directly called in your project.
 We also provide a standalone script to extract and store features if you prefer otherwise.
-- With this codebase, you have full control over every layer of interset in diffusion models.
+- **Precise control over feature extraction!** With this codebase, you have full control over every layer of interset in diffusion models.
 You can precisely control where and how features are extracted.
-- This codebase uses 🤗 Diffusers lib, which is more compatible, extensible, and easier to understand and edit, than the StabilityAI official repo of Stable Diffusion.
+- **Embrace Diffusers!** This codebase uses 🤗 Diffusers lib, which is more compatible, extensible, and easier to understand and edit, than the StabilityAI official repo of Stable Diffusion.
 You can easily add new models to this codebase, thanks to 🤗 Diffusers.
-- Previous diffusion segmentor baselines have been vastly using mmseg 1.x for segmentation tasks, which is incompatible with many other appealing packages that require pytorch 2.x.
-We have managed to update the codes to use mmseg 2.x.
+- **Migration to mmseg 2.x!** Previous diffusion segmentor baselines have been vastly using mmseg 1.x for segmentation tasks, which is incompatible with many other appealing packages that require pytorch 2.x.
+We have managed to migrate to mmseg 2.x.

 ## Repo structure
 If you want to use this codebase in your project, you might want to pay attention to `extract_feature.py` and `feature/`.
 These are where the feature extractor is implemented.